Chart Color Schemes

 Leichhardt has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 33 projects likely affecting the area.
-Notable projects include Leichhardt Park Aquatic Centre Renovation, Leichhardt Oval Redevelopment, Oria Annandale (Lilyfield border), and Redevelopment of 40-76 William Street, Leichhardt.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 33 such projects that are expected to impact the area.
+Among these key projects are the Leichhardt Park Aquatic Centre Renovation, Leichhardt Oval Redevelopment, Oria Annandale (Lilyfield border), and Redevelopment of 40-76 William Street, Leichhardt.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.